OISC ACCREDITED UK IMMIGRATION ADVISERS

 When is the British Citizenship application refused?

-For this reason, it is always best to speak to one of our London based British Citizenship solicitors and lawyers, who can assess your particular circumstances.
+For this reason, it is always best to speak to one of our London based British Citizenship advisers, who can assess your particular circumstances.
 At Master Legal Services we will provide you with a free initial assessment on your British Citizenship application, advise you how to proceed, and provide a thorough document checking service.

 How much does it cost to get British Citizenship?

-The current application fee for the naturalisation application to the Home Office is £1,330.
+The current application fee for the naturalisation application to the Home Office is £1,330 GBP.
 Please note that if you make a mistake and/or fail to submit the right documents, your application will be refused and the Home Office will not refund the fee.
-Our experienced British Citizenship team of lawyers, solicitors and advisers offers a free initial assessment to help you navigate the jargon before submitting your British citizenship application form.
-If you require more info on the British citizenship fee or asking yourself “what is the cost of British citizenship?” then do get in touch with our immigration advisors.
+Our experienced British Citizenship team of lawyers offer a free initial assessment to assist you with a submission of your British citizenship application form.

 The amount of investment will be the determining factor of the long-term status of the investor in the UK.
 When investing in the UK, many investors are often giving consideration to getting British citizenship through investment.
-The application for British Citizenship by Investment can be very complex, muddled by technical jargon and conflicting immigration advice.
-Fortunately, our affordable British Citizenship Lawyers and Solicitors in London are in hand to provide you with a free initial assessment on your British Citizenship by investment application.
+The application for British Citizenship by Investment can be a complex and confusing process.
+Fortunately, our affordable British Citizenship Lawyers in London are in hand to provide you with a free initial assessment on your British Citizenship by investment application.

 The £2 million must have been held for 5 years to qualify for indefinite leave to remain and then 12 months should pass by to apply for naturalisation.